frankwallis/redux-latch/README.md

 }
 ```

-With redux-latch you can remove the flags from the action-creator and the store:
+Using the ```runOnce``` higher-order action provided by redux-latch you can remove the ad-hoc flags from the store, and simplify the action-creator so that it simply performs the fetch:

 ```
 function loadUserPermissions(username) {
    return (dispatch, getState) => {
-      fetchUserPermissions()
+      api.fetchUserPermissions()
          .then(permissions => {
             dispatch({ type: SET_USER_PERMISSIONS, payload: permissions });
          })
    }
 }
 ```
-and then get redux-latch to ensure that it only runs once:
+Calling ```runOnce``` on this action-creator will return a new action-creator which wraps the original and ensures that it only executes once.

 ```
 import {runOnce} from 'redux-latch';
 const ensureUserPermissions = runOnce(loadUserPermissions);
 ```

-Then just use the ```ensureUserPermissions``` action-creator instead.
+Then just use the ```ensureUserPermissions``` action-creator to trigger the load instead. redux-latch maintains all of its state in the redux store, so isomorphism and time-travelling are both handled.

 ## Usage ##

 Create the latch reducer:
 ```
-import {latchReducer} from 'redux-latch';
+import {createLatchReducer} from 'redux-latch';

 const combined = combineReducers({
    latches: createLatchReducer(),